Fastdruid/ReCDTV/Connectors/CN9.md

 ## Digital Audio

-The CDTV sends two channel digital audio from the CDROM to LC7883M D/A, this requires three connections.
+The CDTV sends two channel 16 bit digital audio at 44.1kHz sample rate packed into 24 bit frames from the CDROM to LC7883M D/A,  this requires three connections.
 1. Serial clock (SCK),[1] a.k.a. bit clock (**BCLK**).[3]
 2. Word select (WS);[1] a.k.a. left-right clock (**LRCLK**)[3] or frame sync (FS).[4]; 0 = Left channel, 1 = Right channel[1]
 3. Serial data (SD),[1] a.k.a. **DATA**, SDATA, SDIN, SDOUT, DACDAT, ADCDAT[3]